d-dziublenko/crop-yield-dashboard/docs/installation.md

-# Installation Guide for Crop Yield Prediction Dashboard
+# Installation Guide for Crop Yield Dashboard

 ## Understanding the Installation Process

 Before we dive into the installation steps, let's understand what we're about to do.
-Installing the Crop Yield Prediction Dashboard involves setting up a Python environment with specific libraries that work together to create an interactive web application.
+Installing the Crop Yield Dashboard involves setting up a Python environment with specific libraries that work together to create an interactive web application.
 Think of it like building a house - we need to lay the foundation (Python), set up the framework (virtual environment), and then add all the specialized components (libraries) that make the dashboard functional.

 The entire installation process typically takes 10-15 minutes, depending on your internet speed and computer performance.
 Don't worry if you encounter some warnings during installation - we'll address common issues and explain what's happening at each step.